Fdevmsy/Web-DataMining_Project_Report/README.md

 	In **KNeighborsClassifier**, we only changed the number of neighbors and stored the result for the best K for each dataset.
 All the other parameters we set as default.

 	In **MLPClassifier**, we set one hidden layer with 50 neurons.
 We do have tested multiple hidden layers, but it seems has no significant change in the final result.
 And the maximum iteration time is 1000, with tolerance 1e-4, in order to make sure it converged.
-And set L2 panalty parameter alpha to default value, random state to 1, solver to ‘sgd’ with learning rate 0.1.
+And set L2 penalty parameter alpha to default value, random state to 1, solver to ‘sgd’ with learning rate 0.1.

-In SVC, maximum iteration time is 1000, and class weight is ‘balanced’.
+	In **SVC**, maximum iteration time is 1000, and class weight is ‘balanced’.

 	The **running time** for our program is not very long, it takes about 3 to 5 minutes from 2 labels dataset to 10 labels dataset.

 - **The second method**:  **Built CNN with TensorFlow**

 	It takes a long time to calculate the gradient of the model using the entirety of a large dataset .
 We therefore only use a small batch of images in each iteration of the optimizer.
-The batch size is normaly 32 or 64.
+The batch size is normally 32 or 64.
 	The dataset is divided into training set contains 1600 images, validation set contains 400 images, and test set contains 300 images.

 	There are many **parameters** could be adjusted.

 	First is the **learning rate**.
 A good learning rate is easy find as long as it's small enough that could converge and big enough that it won't make the program too slow.
-We choosed 1 x 10^-4.
+We chose 1 x 10^-4.

 	The second is the **size of images** we feed to the network.
 We tried 64*64 and 128 * 128.
 It turns out that the bigger images, the better accuracy we could get.
 However the exchange is running time.